refactorized/sanity-codegen/README.md

+# ⚠️ This is a special HZ fork that handles reference types slightly differently ⚠️

 > ### 👋 A new version is approaching!
 >
 > There are a lot of new features (include GROQ codegen!) and changes coming to this lib soon.
 See [this issue](https://github.com/ricokahler/sanity-codegen/issues/5) for the 1.0 roadmap and for ways you can contribute.